-44 United States v.
-Cortez-Gonzalez, 929 F.3d 200, 204 (5th Cir.
-2019).
-45 Id. (differentiating §2L1.1(b)(3) from the guideline at §2L1.2(b), where Application Note 3 to §2L1.2 specifically states courts are to "use only those convictions that receive criminal history points under §4A1.1(a), (b), or (c).").
-USSG §2L1.2, comment. (n.3).
-46 USSG §2L1.1(b)(4).
+$^{^{43}}$ Id. (quoting USSG §2L1.2, comment. (n.3)) (differentiating §2L1.1(b)(3) from the guideline at §2L1.2(b), where Application Note 3 to §2L1.2 specifically states courts are to "use only those convictions that receive criminal history points under §4A1.1(a), (b), or (c)" (emphasis omitted)).
+44 USSG §2L1.1(b)(4).

-Because this specific offense characteristic was amended effective November 1, 2016,48 it may raise ex post facto issues for defendants whose offenses occurred before that date.49 In general, "[t]he court shall use the Guidelines Manual in effect on the date that the defendant is sentenced" unless doing so would violate the Ex Post Facto Clause of the Constitution, in which case, "the court shall use the Guidelines Manual in effect on the date that the offense of conviction was committed."50 5.
-Section 2L1.1(b)(5)-Dangerous Weapons If a firearm was discharged, increase by 6 levels,...
-If a dangerous weapon (including a firearm) was brandished or otherwise used, increase by 4 levels,...
-If a dangerous weapon (including a firearm) was possessed, increase by 2 levels.
-Section 2L1.1(b)(5) provides an enhancement to the base offense level if a firearm was discharged or a dangerous weapon (including a firearm) was brandished or possessed during the offense.51 Specifically, if a firearm was discharged, the base offense level is to be increased by six levels, with a minimum offense level of 22.
-Further, if a dangerous weapon was brandished or otherwise used, the base offense level is to be increased by four levels, with a minimum offense level of 20.
-Finally, if a dangerous weapon (including a firearm) was possessed, the base offense level is to be increased by two levels, with a minimum offense level of 18.52 The guidelines define "dangerous weapon" as (i) an instrument capable of inflicting death or serious bodily injury, or (ii) an object that is not an instrument that is capable of inflicting death or serious bodily injury but that closely resembles such an instrument or was used in a manner that created the impression that the object was such an instrument (e.g., the defendant, while committing a bank robbery, wrapped his hand in a towel to create the appearance of a gun).53 Courts construe "dangerous weapon" broadly to include "virtually any item that has the capacity, given the manner of its use, to endanger life or inflict great bodily injury."
-For example, in United States v.
-Olarte-Rojas, the Fifth Circuit held that caltrops, which were The 2016 Amendment also broadened the scope of subsection (b)(4) to offense-based rather than defendant-based.
+The 2016 Amendment increased the enhancement from two to four levels and also broadened the scope of subsection (b)(4) to consider what the entire offense involved, rather than what the defendant's conduct involved.
 USSG App.
 C, amend.
 802 (effective Nov.
 1, 2016).
-49 See Peugh v.
-United States, 569 U.S. 530, 550-51 (2013) (a sentencing court violates the Ex Post Facto Clause by using the guidelines in effect at the time of sentencing rather than those in effect at the time of the offense if the later version produces a higher guideline range).
-50 USSG §1B1.11(b).
+47 See Peugh v.
+United States, 569 U.S. 530, 550-51 (2013) (a sentencing court violates the ex post facto clause by using the guidelines in effect at the time of sentencing rather than those in effect at the time of the offense if the later version produces a higher guideline range).
+48 USSG §1B1.11(a)-(b).

+possessed during the offense.50 Specifically, if a firearm was discharged, the base offense level is to be increased by six levels, with a minimum offense level of 22.51 Further, if a dangerous weapon was brandished or otherwise used, the base offense level is to be increased by four levels, with a minimum offense level of 20.52 Finally, if a dangerous weapon (including a firearm) was possessed, the base offense level is to be increased by two levels, with a minimum offense level of 18.53 The guidelines define "dangerous weapon" as:

+(i) an instrument capable of inflicting death or serious bodily injury; or (ii) an object that is not an instrument capable of inflicting death or serious bodily injury but (I) closely resembles such an instrument; or (II) the defendant used the object in a manner that created the impression that the object was such an instrument (e.g. a defendant wrapped a hand in a towel during a bank robbery to create the appearance of a gun).54 Courts construe "dangerous weapon" broadly to include "virtually any item that has the capacity, given the manner of its use, to endanger life or inflict great bodily injury."
+For example, in United States v.
+Olarte-Rojas, the Fifth Circuit held that caltrops, which were used to puncture tires in a high-speed chase, fit the definition of a "dangerous weapon" under both the case law and the Guidelines Manual's broad interpretation.
+Although the caltrops did not cause death or serious bodily injury, the court explained that a tire blowout at a high speed could cause such harm, which was sufficient to establish that the caltrops were a dangerous weapon.
+57 6.
+Section 2L1.1(b)(6)-Creating Risk of Death or Injury If the offense involved intentionally or recklessly creating a substantial risk of death or serious bodily injury to another person, increase by 2 levels 58 In addition to providing a 2-level increase, this enhancement also provides a minimum offense level of 18 if the resulting offense level after application of the enhancement is less than 18.59 ''' Id. ''' 51 USSG §2L1.1(b)(5)(A).

+52 USSG §2L1.1(b)(5)(B).

-51 USSG §2L1.1(b)(5).
+53 USSG §2L1.1(b)(5)(C).

-52 Id.
-USSG §1B1.1, comment. (n.1(E)).
+54 USSG §1B1.1, comment. (n.1(E)).